investindex/Risk/README.md

 &nbsp;

 <sup id="f6"> 6 </sup> The drawdown in 2012-13 was not the most severe for TLT.
 It peaked on Dec 18 2008 and declined 26.4% by Jun 10 2009, recovering by Aug 18 2011.
 However, this was due to a brief spike in November and December 2008, so it probably did not affect nearly as many investors as other drawdowns did.
-There is another more severe drawdown for TLT: its total return chart peaked on Aug 4 2020, fell 21.1% by Mar 18 2021, and has yet to recover. [↩](#fn6)
+There is another more severe drawdown for TLT: its total return chart peaked on Aug 4 2020, fell 21.4% by Mar 15 2022, and has yet to recover.
+(Technically there was an even higher peak on Mar 9 2020, but that was true for only a single day.) [↩](#fn6)

 &nbsp;